shanthiniks/NorBlueNet/README.md

-# Hybrid CNN-transformer model for SSC prediction in Norwegian wild blueberries 🍇📊
+# NorBlueNet - Hybrid CNN-transformer model for SSC prediction in Norwegian wild blueberries 🍇📊

   Soluble solids content (SSC), an accepted measure of sweetness, is an important quality attribute for blueberries.
   A new hybrid deep learning (DL) model, NorBlueNet, is developed, integrating CNN and transformer layers for predicting the SSC values in blueberries which synergistically leverages local and global feature extraction capabilities.
+The proposed integration facilitates the simultaneous extraction of fine grained local features and long-range global dependencies leading to improved predictive performances.
 This research pioneers the application of a tailored model to accurately predict SSC in Norwegian wild blueberries, overcoming the challenges posed by their miniature size.<br><br>

-This code is based on the paper
+The code is based on the paper

 "NorBlueNet: Hyperspectral imaging-based hybrid CNN-transformer model for non-destructive SSC analysis in Norwegian wild blueberries", Shanthini, K. S., George, S. N., OV, A. C., Jinumol, K. M., Keerthana, P., Francis, J., & George, S. (2025), Computers and Electronics in Agriculture, 235, 110340.